CAS Online Placement Exams

 Rules & Regulations

-- The Placement Coordinator reserves the right to cancel or reschedule any exam session.
+3. The Placement Coordinator reserves the right to cancel or reschedule any proctored exam session.

-- Students may take a specific placement exam a maximum of 2 times with at least 3 months in between.
+8. You may take the same Math placement exam a maximum of 2 times, but you must wait 3 months in between attempts.

-- Exams results are typically emailed to students within 48 hours after the exam.
+9. Exams results are typically emailed to students within 3 business days after the exam.
 Exams results are reported on a pass/fail basis.
-They do NOT appear on your official transcript, and they do NOT affect your GPA in any way.
-Students are only notified if they have passed or failed.
 We do not provide number or grade scores.

 Exam Preparation